 Vehicles, with the exception of staff and deliveries, are not allowed in the school driveway between 8.00 a.m. and 9.15 a.m. or between 3.00 p.m. and 3.45 p.m.
 Also 11.15 a.m. and 11.55 a.m.
-Parking facilities are available at St. Benedict's Church and Coedgwilym car park.
-School bus space should be respected and this includes all private vehicles and taxis.
+There is a 5 m.p.h speed limit and all cars are asked to put on their hazard lights while driving down the lane and reversing in the turning spot which is clearly marked.
+Parking facilities are available at St. Benedict's Church and Coedgwilym car park.School bus space s hould be respected and this includes all private vehicles and taxis.
 It is parents' responsibility to inform taxi services of the above rules.